Fatty Acids: Straight-Chain Monoenoic

 Palmitoleate is synthesised from palmitate by a similar mechanism via the stearoyl-CoA desaturase, but sapienic acid (6-16:1) is produced by the action of a different enzyme, Δ6 desaturase (FADS2), normally associated with desaturation of linoleic acid (see our web page on polyunsaturated fatty acids).
 It appears that there are tissue-specific mechanisms in the human sebaceous gland to enable FADS2 to act in this way, including a reduction in competing desaturase activity.
 In certain cancer cells, 8-18:1 can be produced by this mechanism when uptake of fatty acids of exogenous origin is inhibited, while a Δ11 double bond can be introduced by this enzyme in odd-chain fatty acids in RAW macrophages.

 Chain Elongation: Subsequently, oleic and other monoenoic fatty acids can be chain elongated by two carbon atoms to give longer-chain fatty acids of the (n-9) family, while palmitoleate (9-16:1 or 16:1(n-7)) is the precursor of the (n-7) family of fatty acids.
-In mammalian systems, the elongases differ from those involved in the production of longer-chain polyunsaturated fatty acids, and elongases (ELOVL proteins) in general are discussed in our web page dealing with saturated fatty acids.
-Of the seven elongation iso-enzymes, ELOVL1, 3, 4, 6 and 7 are involved in the elongation of monounsaturated fatty acids, but with differing tissue locations and substrate requirements; ELOVL4 is responsible for the production of the C24 and longer-chain fatty acids in sphingolipids.
+In mammalian systems, the elongases differ from those for the production of longer-chain polyunsaturated fatty acids, and elongases (ELOVL proteins) in general are discussed in our web page dealing with saturated fatty acids.
+Of the seven elongation iso-enzymes, ELOVL1, 3, 4, 6 and 7 participate in the elongation of monounsaturated fatty acids, but with differing tissue locations and substrate requirements; ELOVL4 is responsible for the production of the C24 and longer-chain fatty acids in sphingolipids.
+In contrast, alpha- and beta-oxidation can occur to give shorter chain fatty acids of the two monoene families.

 Biosynthesis of the n-9 and n-7 families of monoenoic fatty acids

 Those plant desaturases located in membranes are very different from cytosolic desaturases, and that in the endoplasmic reticulum uses cytochrome b5 reductase as the flavoprotein with cytochrome b5 as the electron carrier.
-They can often utilize substrate fatty acids in various esterified forms, a factor that can influence regiospecificity, as the position of desaturation obtained with a bifunctional 7/9-16:0 desaturase was reportedly controlled by its subcellular targeting to the precursor fatty acid as a component of different glycerolipids in specific organelles.
+They can often utilize substrate fatty acids in various esterified forms, a factor that can influence regiospecificity, as the position of desaturation obtained with a bifunctional 7/9-16:0 desaturase was reportedly controlled by its subcellular targeting to the precursor fatty acid as a component of different glycerolipids in each organelle.
 Some species of cyanobacteria have Δ9 desaturases (Des or acyl-lipid desaturases) that act upon stearic acid esterified to position sn-1 of glycerophospholipids, while others require the substrate in positions sn-2.
-With membrane desaturases, it seems probable that the active site differs fundamentally in structure from soluble desaturases, perhaps by having a cleft, which substrates enter laterally, rather than a deep binding cavity.
-These desaturases in cyanobacteria and plants may be required for remodelling lipids to change membrane fluidity in response to temperature variation and other abiotic stresses.
+With membrane desaturases, it seems probable that the catalytic site differs fundamentally in structure from soluble desaturases, perhaps by having a cleft, which substrates enter laterally, rather than a deep binding cavity.
+These desaturases in cyanobacteria and plants participate in remodelling lipids to change membrane fluidity in response to temperature variation and other abiotic stresses.

 A Δ6-stearoyl-acylcarrier protein (18:0-ACP) desaturase from Thunbergia laurifolia in plastids responsible for the biosynthesis of petroselinic acid (6‑18:1) has been characterized and shown to differ from the archetypal Δ9-18:0-ACP desaturase by mutations in key amino acids.
 In seed oils of the Umbelliferae, a different mechanism operates in which this fatty acid is synthesised by a desaturase that removes hydrogens from position 4 of palmitoyl-ACP before the resulting 4-16:1 is elongated by two carbon atoms to produce 6-18:1.
 After release of the free acid by a thioesterase, it is transferred to the endoplasmic reticulum and converted to the CoA ester for incorporation into triacylglycerols.
 Sequential two-carbon elongation of monoenoic acids by elongases in this manner is a common method of altering the positional distribution of double bonds relative to the carboxyl group in hydrocarbon chains in plants as in animals.